adavarski/OpenShift-CRC-remote/README.md

 Install oc CLI on laptop && oc login

-$ oc login -u kubeadmin -p VjVIZ-rDfq3-S5Ip2-4jiLU https://console-openshift-console.apps-crc.testing:6443
+$ oc login -u kubeadmin -p kTJ5D-VrUDY-NEuuV-kwG5J https://console-openshift-console.apps-crc.testing:6443
 Login successful.

 You have access to 67 projects, the list has been suppressed.
 You can list all projects with 'oc projects'

 Using project "default"

+Or: $ oc login -u kubeadmin -p VjVIZ-rDfq3-S5Ip2-4jiLU https://devops:6443

-$ cat ~/.kube/config
+$ cat ~/.kube/config ($ oc config view)
 apiVersion: v1
 clusters:
 - cluster: